-Your healthcare professional can remove excess wax build-up in your ears, which may have been making it harder to hear.
-You should also have your hearing checked by a licensed professional (such as an audiologist or otolaryngologist) if you feel that it is not as good as it used to be.
+Your healthcare provider can remove excess wax build-up in your ears, which may have been making it harder to hear.
+If you feel that your hearing is not as good as it used to be, you should also have your hearing checked by a licensed professional (such as an audiologist or otolaryngologist).
 Many types of hearing aids are now available and are very effective.
 Other kinds of devices can be very helpful for different situations.

 As you get older, you may develop a painless, decreased sensitivity to touch known as neuropathy.
 This is often a complication of diabetes but may occur on its own.
-If it affects feet and legs, neuropathy can be an important risk factor for falling.
+If it affects your feet and legs, neuropathy can be a strong risk factor for falling.

-Some neuropathies can be treated once your doctor has identified the cause.
-Therefore it is important to let your healthcare professional know if you notice a loss of feeling in your feet or hands.
-Unfortunately, if your numbness is simply age-related, there may be no medical treatment at this time.
+Some neuropathies can be treated once your healthcare provider has identified the cause.
+Therefore it is important to let them know if you notice a loss of feeling in your feet or hands.
+Unfortunately, if your numbness is simply age-related, there may be no medical treatment for it at this time.

-To assess your bone strength, your doctor will send you for a densitometry screening.
+To measure your bone strength, your doctor will send you for a densitometry screening.
 This painless test will measure your bone mineral density (BMD), which tells you how much calcium is in your bones.
-A low BMD means you may have osteopenia or even osteoporosis, which puts you at high risk of fracture if you fall.
+A low BMD means you may have osteopenia (moderate bone loss) or even osteoporosis (severe bone loss).
+These conditions put you at high risk of fractures if you fall.